Gigaspaces/xap-docs/site/content/xap/12.3/admin/memoryxtend-rocksdb-ssd.markdown

 {{%note "Note"%}}
 This behavior increases the overall memory consumption of the Space by several bytes (depending on the indexed fields) per entry.
 {{%/note%}}

+Before any operation that requires memory allocation (write, update, and initial load), the off-heap memory manager checks how much of the allocated memory has been used.
+If the memory is full, an `OffHeapMemoryShortageException` is thrown.
+Read, take, and clear operations are always allowed.

+{{%warning "Important"%}}
+If the used memory is below the configured threshold, then a large write operation may exceed the threshold without being blocked or throwing an exception.
+Users should take this into account when setting the maximum memory size.
+This behavior is similar to that of the regular [memory manager](../dev-java/memory-management-overview.html).
+{{%/warning%}}

+The amount of used off-heap memory can be tracked using the `space_blobstore_offheap_used-bytes` metric, as described on the [Metrics](./metrics-bundled.html#blobstore-operations) page.

+When a Processing Unit is undeployed or a Space is killed, the off-heap memory manager erases the related data from the off-heap memory.

 See the following example: